luispardosuarez/api-call-json/README.md

 # API CALL JSONPlaceholder

-Welcome to the User Management App!
 This project is part of the Fullstack Bootcamp by Foundation F5.

 ## Stacks Employed